How Long Does a Bathroom Remodel Take?

 It’s one of the most pressing questions on every homeowner’s mind as they embark on a major bathroom update: How long will it take?
 While the answer depends on various factors, you can expect to go through three distinct phases before demo and construction begin.

-After you’ve gone through the exploratory process and selected the design-build firm or contractor you’d like to work with, you’ll lay the groundwork for the renovation itself (the final construction phase).
+After you’ve gone through the exploratory process and selected the design-build firm or contractor you’d like to work with, you’ll lay the groundwork for the bathroom remodeling project itself (the final construction phase).

 1. Design and budget

 When remodeling a bathroom, what comes first?
-The design and budgeting phase, which encompasses all the design and development work required for your bathroom renovation, including architectural development, total design planning, as well as civil and estimating work.
-It also includes setting rough budgets for your project.
+The design and budgeting phase, which encompasses all the design work required for your bathroom renovation, including architectural drawings, total design planning, as well as estimating work.
+It also includes setting rough budgets for your bathroom remodel project.
+Envisioning your dream bathroom during this phase is crucial to achieving a beautiful and functional space.

 Hogan Design & Construction Bathrooms Pricing Guide Interactive Flipbook Download

-When people inquire about the total timeline of a full bathroom renovation, they usually want to know how long the active construction phase will last — or basically how long they’ll have to use the extra bathroom at the end of the hall or downstairs.
+When people inquire about the total timeline of a full bathroom renovation, they usually want to know how long active construction will last — or basically how long they’ll have to use the extra bathroom at the end of the hall or downstairs.
+Most bathroom remodels typically take between 3 to 8 weeks to complete, depending on the complexity and scope of the work involved.

 Average timeframe for a full bathroom renovation